abutair/polynomial-regression/README.md

-# polynomial-regression
-with python for udemy course
+Implementation of Polynomial Regression with python